What do banks do?

 Branch management

-Branch managers are responsible for the commercial performance of their business unit, managing in-branch recruitment, setting targets for junior staff, and reporting on activity to the wider bank.
+Branch Managers are responsible for the commercial performance of their business unit, managing in-branch recruitment, setting targets for junior staff, and reporting on activity to the wider bank.

 minus sign